Ministry (government department): Subdivisions

 In Canada, first-level subdivisions are known as provinces and territories.
 Five of the ten provincial governments use the term ministry to describe their departments (Ontario, Quebec, Saskatchewan, British Columbia, and Alberta) but the other five, as well as the three territorial governments, use the term department.
 Despite the difference in nomenclature, both the provincial and federal governments use the term "minister" to describe the head of a ministry or department.
 The specific task assigned to a minister is referred to as his or her "portfolio".

+France

+The Government of France is made up of different ministries.

+Germany

+Since May 6, 2025, there have been 17 ministries in the Merz cabinet.

 United Kingdom

 In the United Kingdom, all government organisations that consist of civil servants, and which may or may not be headed by a government minister or secretary of state, are considered to be departments.
 Until 2018, the term "ministry" had been retained only for the Ministry of Defence and the Ministry of Justice.
 On 8 January 2018, Prime Minister Theresa May announced that the Department of Communities and Local Government would be renamed to the Ministry of Housing, Communities and Local Government to emphasise her government's prioritising of housing policy.
 In September 2021, Prime Minister Boris Johnson reverted the ministry to a department, renaming it the Department for Levelling Up, Housing and Communities and giving it the responsibility of overseeing his government's levelling up policy.
 It was then subsequently reverted to the Ministry of Housing, Communities and Local Government under the Starmer government in 2024.